mshimshon/Medihater/README.md

 But here's the thing:

-> After releasing tools like **SwizzleV**, **StatePulse**, and **CoreMap**, it felt right to round off the stack with a clean, reliable messaging system — one where I know for certain:
+> It felt right to round off the stack with a clean, reliable messaging system — one thing I know for certain:

-> - The license won't suddenly change
-> - No surprise "freemium" features
 > - No team lead tapping me on the shoulder saying:
 >   *“Hey... this package isn't free anymore.
 We need to stop updating or start migrating.”*